 There are two known methods of Divination: Ecstatic or Inductive Divination

 The medium, the channel, the shaman goes into a meditative or focused state and gets divine information from the Spirits or from their own highest self-intuition.

 Inductive Divination is typically done for the benefit of others, involves divining with some sort of physical object.

-Inductive divination is typically done for the benefit of others, involves divining with some sort of physical object, through with the medium, the channel, the shaman uses cards, runes, tea leaves, natural patterns, animal signs and so on, to divine information.
+Through the medium, the channel, the shaman uses cards, runes, tea leaves, natural patterns, animal signs, and so on, to divine information.

-Oracle cards are a bit of a combination of both.
+I like Oracle Cards because they are a bit of a combination of both.

-Because Oracle Cards are the medium between the medium and the person who needs the information, acting like the tangible hook that helps the readee fully grasp and understand the information here in the physical world, many healers, spiritual channels and so on, prefer to create their own decks as everyone’s guide team communicates through different symbols, metaphors, and analogies.
+Oracle Cards are the medium between the medium and the person who needs the information.
+The cards being so visual help the readee fully grasp and understand spirituality received information here in the physical world.

 How to Create Your Own Oracle Deck